Policy Management

 Writing manifest to image destination

-Now RHACS hasn’t broken the command since there is no enforcement of any build policies. |
+Now RHACS hasn’t broken the command since there is no enforcement of any build policies.
+Letting the developer build tag and push a new image. |

 Let’s make a copy of the build & deploy-time policy and enforce it during the build phase.